anthonygiraldi/anthony-giraldi/README.md

 # Anthony Giraldi Portfolio

-This repository contains the code and assets for my personal portfolio website, where I showcase my projects in coding, data analysis, and data visualization.
+This repository contains the code and assets for my personal portfolio website, where I showcase my projects in programming, data analysis, and data visualization.

 ## About Me
-I'm a driven **Information Science** major with a focus on programming, data analysis, and sports analytics.
+I'm a driven **Information Science** major with a focus on programming, data analysis, and artificial intelligence.
 I’m always looking for new challenges to help improve my skills and contribute to exciting projects.

 ## Table of Contents
 - [Overview](#overview)